bibanon/chan.arc/chan-arc-spec.rst

     * ``content``

         This key contains the content of this post in HTML format.
+This key is required.

         Inter-board and links to other imageboards' threads are very transient – most of them not having a specified lifetime.
 The links to other threads on the same or on different image boards shall have their ``href`` attribute replaced with a ``chan:`` URI representing the same content.
 For instance, if a link in content originally points to ``http://boards.4chan.org/etc/thread/123234/something#263543``, it shall be replaced with the standardised ``chan://4chan/etc/123234#263543``.
 These are rewritten to valid URLs on creation of the ``index.html``.
 For exact specifications, please see the `chan URI Specification <chan-uri-spec.rst>`_.